noncent/instagram-data-scraper/README.md

 > C-) Rename dev.htaccess to .htaccess (If you are using windows just rename file dev.htaccess to .htaccess. and window will ignore last dot.. )

+---

 ## Change logs:

-> Committed repo change code version 2.0
+> Committed repo change code version 2.5.2
-- 1 - Added data file example
-- 2 - Added result php array example
-- 3 - Updated nav bar css
-- 4 - Update js file and css file and minify files
-- 5 - Remove htaccess [re_write apache module] dependencies
-- 6 - Added PHP Code to build PHP array
-- 7 - Some minor UI changes
+- Account Information Likes has Post Preview

-> Committed repo change code version 2.1
+> Committed repo change code version 2.5.1
-- 8 - Updated Class Instagram
-- 9-  Updated JavaScript Code
-- 11- Updated Content
-- 12- Add MultiCurl feature [Thanks to @Pete Warden][https://github.com/petewarden/ParallelCurl]
-- 13- Added Error Handling
+- Min or Full Account Information Toggle Button

 > Committed repo change code version 2.5
 - Now you can Search #Hashtags and @UserAccounts simultaneously - New Feature